sifzerda/next-fiction/README.md

 make text size of index box and also see box smaller to match about box

-remove blue box bottom space add '<p className="mb-1">
+remove blue box bottom space add to the div'<"m-1">

 potentially add height minimization scrollbar grabbing on sidebar for larger screens, using 'scrollbar hide' tailwind plugin